mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     Whenever you summon a minion (including this one) on the opponent's side of the field, it gains +1/+1.

 name:     Winterblade
-text:     Your General gains +2 Attack.
+text:     Your General gains +2⚔️.
 Enemy minions damaged by your General are Stunned.

 name:     Wintertide
 text:     Summon three 2/2 Vespyr Winter Maerids on any column.

 name:     Animus Plate
-text:     Your General gains +2 Attack.
+text:     Your General gains +2⚔️.
 Whenever your General attacks or counterattacks, give all friendly Vespyr minions +2/+2.

 name:     Arctic Displacer
 text:     **Airdrop**